What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

 Oral vaccines trigger the production of IgA antibodies, known for their protective effect against mucosal infections.

 They are easy to administer to human patients.
+Not so much to animals.

 Passive immunization is the transmission of active antibodies to a non-immune individual.

 This protection is very useful since newborns have a weak immune system and rely almost exclusively on the defenses provided by the mother.
-For instance, premature babies have a higher risk of contracting an infection.
+For instance, premature newborns have a higher risk of contracting an infection.

 How to assess vaccine efficacy